Subdivisions of root polytopes, generalized tropical oriented matroids, and generalized matching ensembles: Introduction

 Tropical oriented matroids are first defined by Ardila and Develin as a combinatorial model for tropical hyperplane arrangements, as a tropical analogue of the relationship between ordinary oriented matroids and hyperplane arrangements (\cite{ardila2007tropical}).
 It has since been shown (see \cref{thm:bij_tom}) that these matroids are in bijection with subdivisions of a product of two simplices, an object of significant independent interest in combinatorics and algebraic geometry (\cite{GKZ1994discriminants}, \cite{postnikov2009permutohedra}).

-In this extended abstract, we study a generalization of tropical oriented matroids that are first proposed by Oh and Yoo (\cite{oh2011triangulations}), and show that they are similarly in bijection with subdivisions of root polytopes, defined by taking the convex hull of a subset of vertices of a product of two simplices.
+In this paper, we study a generalization of tropical oriented matroids that are first proposed by Oh and Yoo (\cite{oh2011triangulations}), and show that they are similarly in bijection with subdivisions of root polytopes, defined by taking the convex hull of a subset of vertices of a product of two simplices.
 Via the Cayley trick, these subdivisions are also in bijection with mixed subdivisions of certain generalized permutohedra (\cite{postnikov2009permutohedra}).

+In the case of triangulations (of product of two simplicies), there are several more additional combinatorial models, including trianguloids by Galashin et al.\ (\cite{galashin2018trianguloids}) and matching ensembles by Oh and Yoo (\cite{oh2013ensembles}).
+In particular, trianguloids are already generalized to model triangulations of root polytopes.
+Following the footsteps of previous work by the second author (\cite{yao2025linkage}), we explain how to generalize matching ensembles for root polytopes.

 This paper is organized as follows.
 In \cref{sec:subdiv} and \cref{sec:gtom}, we recall some basic definitions regarding subdivisions of root polytopes and generalized permutohedra, (generalized) tropical oriented matroids, and mention some known connections between these objects.
-In the remaining sections, we prove the correspondence between generalized tropical oriented matroids and subdivisions of root polytopes, as well as a few related properties of generalized tropical oriented matroids.
+From \cref{sec:subdiv_to_gtom} to \cref{sec:disconn_gtom}, we prove the correspondence between generalized tropical oriented matroids and subdivisions of root polytopes, as well as a few related properties of generalized tropical oriented matroids.
+In \cref{sec:gen_ensem} we briefly introduce and generalize matching ensembles.